 I love completing things I’ve pinned on Pinterest.
 The majority of things I check off are recipes, so it’s doubly exciting when I actually manage to pull off something decor related.
 I found this fantastic idea on the lovely blog Not JUST a Housewife, and immediately fell in love.
 I’ve had empty walls in the majority of my house since we moved in 6 months ago, and I knew this would be the perfect solution for one of them:

-It’s a lousy picture and I highly recommend hopping over to Stacy’s blog for much nicer pictures and directions if you’re interested!
-I had no kitchen wall that got enough sun so these ended up right next to the kitchen in the playroom, and I love the way the green herbs pop against the aqua blue wall.
+I had no kitchen wall that got enough sun so these ended up right next to the kitchen in the playroom, and I love the way the green pops against the aqua wall.
 Carl found an old board hanging around beside the house, cleaned it up, and cut it to size, and Gemma loved helping me fill the jars with a layer of rocks and a few scoops of dirt.

-I really do have plans to take up canning, but there are just so many uses for those gorgeous jars hanging around!
-And the entertainment of watching the cat trying to puzzle out a way to get at these is worth it in itself – and makes me thankful I didn’t stick the original plan of keeping them in the kitchen windowsill!
+I really do have plans to take up canning, but there are just so many OTHER uses for those gorgeous jars!
+And the entertainment of watching the cat trying to puzzle out a way to get at these is worth it in itself.

-It’s been awhile since I tried a new muffin recipe I absolutely LOVED.
-I love everything about these muffins.
+In unrelated news, it’s been awhile since I tried a new muffin recipe I absolutely LOVED.
+I love everything about these rhubarb muffins.

-In high school Home Ec class, I remember making little vanilla muffins with a layer of cinnamon in the centre and a healthy sprinkling on top.
+In high school Home Ec class, I remember making little vanilla muffins with a layer of cinnamon in the centre and a sprinkling on top.
 They were one of my favourite projects ever, and I’ve always wished I still had the recipe.
-Of course, my high school self hated baking, and at one point I even managed to smooth talk my teacher into letting me make angel food cake from a mix “just for comparison sake” while everyone else worked from scratch.
+Of course, my high school self hated baking enough to not keep any recipes (and at one point I even managed to smooth talk my teacher into letting me make angel food cake from a mix “just for comparison sake” while everyone else worked from scratch.
+How things have changed).

 I’ll never look at cinnamon sugar again after making the topping for these muffins with my 3 year old, who has been learning a lot of Bible stories lately and coming to terms with words like “death”, “beheading”, and “burial”.
 As she was mixing the cinnamon and sugar we had one of those conversations where, as a mom, you simply try to react casually: